This post contains affiliate links. Please see our disclosure policy.

 In 2011 I went on a 2 month solo trip to Thailand.
 There I learned how to make Thai curries––which are very labor intensive, and use ingredients that are difficult to find in most parts of the US––and other Thai staples.
 I ate street food in Bangkok, made dinner with ingredients I’d help harvest at permaculture farms, and took a cooking class in every town I visited.
 I was in heaven!

 Since then I’ve been trying to recreate those flavors of Thailand in my own kitchen because it reminds me of my family, and my trip to Thailand too.
 This Thai-inspired Green Curry is one of my favorite meals to make.
-I use a store-bought curry paste, Thai eggplants (which are in season where I live in the summer), Thai basil (which you can grow yourself), broccoli, bamboo shoots, crispy tofu, and I serve it over Lundberg Family Farms white Jasmine rice.
+I use a store-bought curry paste, Thai eggplants (which are in season where I live in the summer), Thai basil (which you can grow yourself), broccoli, bamboo shoots, crispy tofu, and I serve it over white Jasmine rice.
 Every bite reminds me of eating Thai food around the table with my family.

 Vegan Thai Green Curry